johnalison/obsidian-notes/Input/Books/Knowledge, Reality, and Value.md

 [[Treat opposition views seriously]]

 [[Free will incompatible with determinism and not determinism]]
-- The argument that free will is an illusion only compelling if there is [[Evidence That Free Will is an Illlusion]]
+- The argument that free will is an illusion only compelling if there is [[Evidence That Free Will is an Illusion]]

 [[Free will is similar to collapse of the wave function.]]